 The card’s flexible categories are an intriguing feature, but at only 2 points per dollar, they’re a step behind offerings like the American Express® Business Gold Card, which also offers categories that adapt to your spending habits but earns 4 points per dollar in those categories, up to $150,000 in combined purchases per year (then 1x).
 That being said, the Amex Business Gold charges a higher $295 annual fee and doesn’t come with the additional Hyatt travel perks of the Hyatt Business card.

 In the end, the World of Hyatt Business Credit Card definitely won’t be the right choice for everyone.
 But if its features fit your needs as a small business, you’ll do well getting it now with its 60,000-point sign-up bonus.
 The value from the bonus easily offsets the cost of the card for the first year, so it’s worth a try if you think the card might be a good match for you.
+And if you are on the brink of earning status, but don’t think you’ll get there on your own, the extra credit card spend boost could help you cross over the finish line.

 Check out CNN Underscored’s guide to the best travel credit cards currently available.